ashlesh-17/Olympic-Data-Analytics-Azure/README.md

-🏅 #Olympic Data Analytics using Microsoft Azure
+# 🏅 Olympic Data Analytics using Microsoft Azure

-A complete data engineering project that builds an end-to-end ETL pipeline for analyzing Olympic data using Microsoft Azure services.
+This project demonstrates a complete end-to-end **ETL pipeline** for analyzing Olympic data using various services from the **Microsoft Azure ecosystem**.
+It includes data ingestion, processing, storage, querying, and visualization.

+---

-🔧 #Tools & Services Used
+## 🔧 Tools & Services Used

-Azure Data Lake Storage – Data storage
+- **Azure Data Lake Storage** – For storing raw and transformed data
-Azure Data Factory – Data ingestion
-Azure Databricks (PySpark) – Data processing & transformation Azure Synapse Analytics – Data warehousing & SQL queries Power BI – Data visualization
-Azure AD App Registration – Secure access via mounted storage
+- **Azure Data Factory** – For ingesting CSV files into the data lake
+- **Azure Databricks (PySpark)** – For data processing and transformation
+- **Azure Synapse Analytics** – For querying data using SQL
+- **Power BI** – For data visualization and dashboarding
+- **Azure Active Directory App Registration** – For secure mounting and authentication

+---

-🔄 #Workflow Summary
+## 🔄 Workflow Summary

-Ingested raw athletes.csv using Azure Data Factory Mounted ADLS in Databricks and performed transformations using Spark Saved transformed data back to ADLS
+1. Ingested raw `athletes.csv` using Azure Data Factory.
+2. Mounted ADLS Gen2 in Azure Databricks using app credentials.
+3. Processed and cleaned data using **PySpark** in Databricks notebooks.
+4. Saved transformed data back to ADLS.
-Loaded into Synapse Lake Database for SQL analysis Built Power BI dashboards using Synapse data
+5. Imported transformed data into **Azure Synapse Analytics** as tables.
+6. Executed SQL queries to generate insights (e.g., total medals, athlete counts).
+7. Connected Power BI to Synapse to create interactive visual dashboards.

+---

-📊 #Sample Analyses
+## 📊 Sample Analyses

-Top countries by gold medals
+- Top countries by number of gold medals
-Total athletes by country
+- Total number of athletes by country
-Average gender entries by discipline
+- Average entries by gender per discipline

+---

-📈 #Highlights
+## 📈 Highlights

-Built scalable ETL pipeline using Azure services Automated data processing with PySpark
+- Built a **scalable and modular ETL pipeline** using cloud-native Azure services.
+- Performed real-time transformations using Spark in Azure Databricks.
-Visualized insights with Power BI dashboards
+- Delivered actionable insights through SQL queries and Power BI reports.

+---

+## 🚀 Future Enhancements

+- Automate end-to-end pipeline and dashboard refresh
+- Integrate real-time streaming data (e.g., with Azure Event Hubs)
+- Add CI/CD for notebooks and deployment

+---

+Feel free to explore the notebooks and SQL queries included in this repo to learn more!